EL-BID/Housing_Deficit/README.md

    6. Access to piped sewerage
    7. Access to sanitary garbage disposal

+After cleaning and preparing the data (a process which will be different for each area of study but can be guided by the **Data_prep.R** script), these calculations can be run in the **Inicators.R** script.

+Two tests are run on the derived indicators using the **Stat_test.R** script to determine if the prediction methodology will be an appropriate fit for the data in question:
+   1. Association analysis
+   2. Coefficient of Variance

-A simple regression is then used to the predict calculated housing deficit based on the average luminosity of each administrative division, with robust results in Guyana's case.
+Then, using satellite imagery data extracted using QGIS (see [Housing Deficit Methodology and Guide](https://github.com/EL-BID/Housing_Deficit/blob/master/Housing%20Deficit%20-%20Methodology%20and%20Guide.pdf)) or a complete version of the **DRAFT_luminosity_processing.R** script (which does not yet exist), a simple regression is used to 'predict' (now-cast) housing deficit for the year of most recently available satellite imagery based on the average luminosity of each administrative division.

 ## User Guide